MicrosoftDocs/WSL/commandline/WSL/faq.md

 # Frequently Asked Questions

-> **Important note**
-  This is the first release of this brand new technology and it is branded “beta” deliberately – it’s not yet complete!
-We know there are issues and incomplete features, you should expect some things to work and for many things to fail.
-But we appreciate you playing with this feature and helping us identify the issues we need to fix in order to deliver a great experience.

 ### What is BASH?
 [BASH](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) is a popular text-based shell and command-language.
 It is the default shell included within Ubuntu and other Linux distros, and in macOS.
 Users type commands into a shell to execute scripts and/or run commands and tools to accomplish many tasks.